-Before every Tuesday home game at Tropicana Field, the Rays host a child from the Make-A-Wish Foundation or Children's Dream Fund at the ballpark as a part of a special program called "Tuesday's Champion".
-The kids, accompanied by their families, are invited to be on the field during batting practice where they can meet and interact with Rays players and coaches.
+Before every Tuesday home game at Tropicana Field, the Rays host a child from the Make-A-Wish Foundation or Children's Dream Fund at the ballpark as a part of a special program called "Tuesday's Champion."
+Tuesday's Champion, presented by RIPA, invites the kids, along with their families, to be on the field during batting practice where they can meet and interact with Rays players and coaches.
 They are then treated to dinner in the Rays Club before taking the field and throwing out the ceremonial first pitch.
 Along with these experiences, they are also given a personalized jersey and a bat.
 The children selected for the program are battling life-threatening illnesses and many come straight from the hospital for this special experience.

-The Rays proudly partner with Tampa General Hospital and Johns Hopkins All Children's Hospital to bring players, coaches and mascots several times throughout the season to raise the spirits of patients and their families.
+The Rays proudly partner with Moffitt Cancer Center and local hospitals to bring players, coaches and mascots several times throughout the season to raise the spirits of patients and their families.

-Pet Pal Animal Shelter is a no-kill nonprofit organization committed to rescuing dogs and cats from animal shelters that may otherwise be euthanized due to time limitations, illness, injuries or lack of socialization and training.
-Pet Pal is also dedicated to educating the public about the pet overpopulation crisis, and the importance of spaying/neutering.
+On Saturday, June 15, during Dog Day at the Rays, the Rays Wives hosted a pet food drive benefiting Pet Pal Animal Shelter.
+Pet Pal's mission is to rescue dogs and cats from shelters that may otherwise be euthanized due to time limitations, illness, injuries or lack of socialization and training.
+Pet Pal is dedicated to educating the public about the pet overpopulation crisis, the importance of spaying/neutering and responsible pet ownership.

 The Rays on the Runway Fashion Show is an annual event that hosts players and coaches who are paired with their significant other or a child participating from the Children's Dream Fund, an organization that fulfills dreams for seriously ill children.
 The couples walk the runway and model the season's newest fashions.
 The event raises over $100,000 annually for the Children's Dream Fund.